 In addition, entrepreneurs encourage economic growth by boosting their businesses to expand.
 For example, they increase production by increasing the capacity utilization rate.
 Or, they do so by investing in capital goods such as machinery or setting up new factories.

-Economic growth will create more jobs and income.
-This is because entrepreneurs recruit new workers to work in their new businesses or operate new machines and factories.
+Economic growth creates more jobs and income.
+Entrepreneurs recruit new workers to work in their new businesses or operate new machines and factories.
 Thus, the more people work, the more income is created.

 Increased income ultimately encourages people to spend more.
 They buy not only basic needs but also other needs.
 Finally, it increases demand and stimulates entrepreneurs to increase their production.

 Entrepreneurs contribute to prosperity and increase living standards.
-It works in several ways.
+This works in several ways.
 First, an increase in living standards occurs when people can satisfy their needs and wants.
-In this case, the entrepreneur’s role is to fulfill it through their product.
-They provide various products to meet various needs, from basic, secondary, and tertiary needs.
+In this case, the entrepreneur’s role is to fulfill this need through their product.
+They provide various products to meet various needs, including basic, secondary, and tertiary needs.

 Second, entrepreneurs help people overcome various life problems.
 Again, that’s done through their product.
 Their products make us more comfortable and easier.
 For example, transportation services make it easier for us to travel to distant places.
 Otherwise, without their services, we might have to walk.